 The Façade Grant Committee meets quarterly to review and score the applications.
-All applications are reviewed on a competitive basis and are considered in submission order.
+All applications are reviewed on a competitive basis.
 Eligible application packages are due 30 days prior to their meeting date.

 The application package will be reviewed by the Façade Grant Committee to determine whether the project should receive a grant and determine the amount of the award.
-The applicant will be required to make a presentation to the committee on the scope of the proposed project.
 In making the determination, the committee will consider the following factors and will score higher those projects that are in a priority area or show additional efforts to meet the following criteria: